-There are 15 genera of partridges in the world, comprising nearly 50 species (check the Clements checklist for the full tally).
+There are 15 genera of partridges in the world, comprising nearly 50 species (check the Birds of the World taxonomy browser for the full tally).
 Two of these, the Chukar and the Gray Partridge, have established populations in North America, particularly in the Intermountain West and Great Plains.

-According to The Birds of North America Online, Gray Partridges roost and forage mostly on the ground.
+According to Birds of the World, Gray Partridges roost and forage mostly on the ground.
 In winter they typically roost in the snow, but they do sometimes roost at the bases of shrubs (perhaps to avoid predation by raptors).
 Chukars roost on the ground beneath sagebrush, under juniper trees, in shelter of rock outcrops, and in open rocky areas—but tree-roosting (let alone fruit-tree-roosting) does not seem to be reported in the literature.

 These species build their nests exclusively on the ground—usually under the cover of shrubs or grasses.
 So nesting in a pear tree is also improbable.